award 19+ Years Industry Experience

-MEES Exemption Guide A Breakdown of Each Exemption and
+A Breakdown of Each Exemption and How to Apply

-Minimum Energy Efficiency Standards legislation requires that all rental properties have at least an E rated EPC prior to granting a fresh tenancy.
-The same applies to existing tenancies for domestic properties, although this will not be applied to existing commercial tenancies until April 2023.
-MEES Exemptions allow landlords to let properties that do not comply with MEES legislation, under certain circumstances and only when registered on the exemption register.
+Minimum Energy Efficiency Standards (MEES) legislation requires that all domestic rental properties have at least an E rated EPC (Energy Performance Certificate) prior to granting a fresh tenancy, and the same applies to existing domestic tenancies.
+Commercial landlords have been subject to the EPC E minimum since April 2023.
+MEES exemptions allow landlords to let properties that do not comply with MEES legislation, under certain circumstances and only when registered on the PRS (private rented sector) exemptions register.

 If an exempt property is sold or transferred in any other way the exemption does not transfer to the new owner.
 This means that if the new owner has planned to continue to let the property, they will have to either improve the property to the required minimum rating or register an exemption.